Children talk to their toys as if they’re really listening, sometimes confiding in dolls and stuffed animals.

-This holiday season, shoppers can buy “smart toys,” internet connected playthings equipped with microphones, cameras, and the ability to collect reams of data about children.
+Parents can now buy “smart toys,” internet connected playthings equipped with microphones, cameras, and the ability to collect reams of data about children.

 Consumer advocates warn the toys pose privacy and security risks for kids.
 Security experts have shown smart toys can be easily hacked, and toy makers have taken heat for major data breaches and sharing personal information with third parties.
 Examples include a doll banned in Germany for recording children and a teddy bear with a hackable camera.

 Smart toys seemingly come to life utilizing “Internet of Things” (IoT) technology that has wirelessly connected coffeemakers, thermostats, and yes, toilets.
 But smart toys have proven to be particularly vulnerable to cyber attacks.
 Manufacturers try to keep toy prices low and lack an incentive to add reasonable security mechanisms, said Kayne McGladrey, member of the Institute of Electrical and Electronics Engineers, the world’s largest technical professional organization.